-Are you enamoured with the spooky, paranormal, and scary?
+Are you enamored with the spooky, paranormal, and scary?
 If you like in Austin, you don’t have to wait until Halloween to come face to face with a ghost.
 In fact, Austin is one of the most haunted cities in Texas!
 Places from the University of Texas to 6th street feature hundreds of ghosts and haunted happenings, so put on a brave face and explore the most frightening spots in the city!

 The Driskill Hotel